-As a student, Breslow (1915-2012) was one of the leaders of the antiwar movement, both nationally and on the campus.
-He appeared on the Chase lists from his undergraduate days through his appointment as a physician at the University, and was always listed as “Russian Jew Communist.”
+As a student, Breslow (1915–2012) was one of the leaders of the anti-war movement, both nationally and on the campus.
+He became a freshman in 1932 and appeared on the Chase lists from his undergraduate days through his appointment as a physician at the University—he was always listed as “Russian Jew Communist.”
 Breslow also complained to the administration about the segregation of student housing.

-He graduated from the University of Minnesota Medical School in 1938 and received a Masters of Public Health in 1941.
+He graduated from the University of Minnesota Medical School in 1938 and received a Master of Public Health in 1941.

 Dr. Breslow had a distinguished career as a physician and public health scholar.
 He headed the California Department of Public Health from 1965 to 1968, and was Dean of UCLA’s School of Public Health from 1972 to 1980.